 - SDG 13 – Climate Action.
 Short-lived climate pollutants such as black carbon and methane (CH4), as well as other greenhouse gases such as carbon monoxide (CO) and carbon dioxide (CO2), are emitted due to the incomplete combustion of kerosene and solid fuels, which occurs while cooking on open fires or with inefficient stoves.
 Improved cooking stoves can reduce fuel use by 40-60%, resulting in fewer greenhouse gas and black carbon emissions.

 The total price of a kitchen with chimney (including materials, manufacture and installation) is 100 Euros.
 Families pay 10% of this total amount and also collaborate in its construction: they collect the necessary materials for the improved cooking-stove (stones, water and clay) and transport the metal sheets from the closest motorable road to their homes.

-The installed model was designed by Practical Action 10 years ago, in collaboration with Bosch-Siemens and some European universities.
+The installed model was designed by Practical Action 10 years ago, in collaboration with Bosch-Siemens and the Bundeswehr University, Germany.
 They were later tested and refined in the field and finally Awasuka introduced some additional improvements.
 Each smokeless kitchen includes: